Advertisement

 The Family Self-Sufficiency (FSS) waitlist is open only for current Housing Choice Voucher participants in good standing, who can apply by submitting an interest form at HACA's central office.

-Waitlists for Project-Based Rental Assistance (PBRA) properties are closed at this time for South, Central, North, and East Austin.
+Waitlists for Project-Based Rental Assistance (PBRA) properties are closed across all regions (South, Central, North, East).

-This program serves low-income individuals and families who are homeless or at risk of homelessness, fleeing domestic violence, or are veterans meeting specific criteria.
+This program serves low-income individuals and families who are homeless or at risk of homelessness, fleeing domestic violence, or veterans.
+HACA cannot accept direct applications; referrals must come from the local Coordinated Entry System (ECHO).

-HACA cannot accept direct applications for SV; applicants must be referred through the local Coordinated Entry System.
+HACA cannot accept direct applications for Stability Vouchers; referrals must come from the local Coordinated Entry System.

 Status History